Windows

 Windows - Software Lifecycle - Download and Install Crowdstrike Sensor

-Downloads and installs the latest CrowdStrike Falcon sensor using the CrowdStrike API with OAuth2 authentication
+Deploys the latest CrowdStrike Falcon sensor to Windows endpoints using the CrowdStrike API and your Customer ID

 Worklet Details